kiegroup/github-action-build-chain/README.md

 # Github Action Build Chain

 Github action build chain is a tool for github actions to build multiple projects from different repositories in a single action.
-Let's consider you have a project hierarchy like
+Let's consider you have a project hierarchy like:

 ![Project hierarchy](/docs/project-hierarchy.png)